btcsuite/btcwallet/rpc/documentation/api.md

 seed, it needs to be passed as part of the request.

 After creating a wallet, the `WalletService` service begins running.

+Since API version 3.0.0, creating the wallet no longer automatically synchronizes the wallet to the consensus server if it was previously loaded.

 **Request:** `CreateWalletRequest`